palixir/wobe/packages/wobe-documentation/doc/wobe/benchmark.md

 ## Startup benchmark

 Wobe is faster around 58% than Elysia to start.
-For more informations on this benchmark see [here] (https://github.com/palixir/wobe/blob/main/packages/wobe-benchmark/startup/benchmark.ts).
+For more informations on this benchmark see [here](https://github.com/palixir/wobe/blob/main/packages/wobe-benchmark/startup/benchmark.ts).

 | Framework | Runtime | Time in (µs) |
 | --------- | ------- | ------------ |